Heard of DSCR loan programs as a real estate investor, but not sure how they work (or what DSCR even means)?

 -

-- Higher DSCR Loan Fees: Lenders sometimes charge higher fees on this type of loan, compared to traditional mortgage loans.
+- Higher DSCR Loan Fees: Lenders sometimes charge higher fees on this type of loan than on traditional mortgage loans.

 - Potentially Higher Credit Score Requirements: Some DSCR lenders require a minimum credit score of 680 or 700.

-- Tighter Underwriting for Novice Investors: For your first investment property or two, DSCR lenders will underwrite you more strictly.
+- Tighter Underwriting for Novice Investors: DSCR lenders will underwrite you more strictly for your first investment property or two.
 They value experience when reviewing loan applications from real estate investors.

 FAQs About DSCR Mortgage Loans